 I headed down below the pier to see if I could see the boat, but the wood was pretty thick, and it was hard to see the boat through it.

 After the beach, I headed up to the pier and walked out to the ship.
 You can see in the below photo that there is a big fence that stops you from going out onto it.
+Update 2021: You can no longer get this close to the ship, the fence now stops you about 50 feet back.

 The ship can be seen through the fence at the end of the pier, but there isn’t a good way to get a clear view without sticking your hands through the fence.